-In most cases, a Complainant or a Reporter may seek assistance, support, and advice from certain designated employees without initiating a College investigation that could reveal the identity of a victim of alleged sexual misconduct or the fact that the Reporter or the victim of alleged sexual misconduct has disclosed the incident.
-There are two groups of employees to whom a report of sexual misconduct can be made without fear that the identity of the Reporter or the victim of alleged sexual assault will be disclosed to others on campus.
+Prior to an investigation, the Title IX Coordinator or a Deputy Title IX Coordinator will consider the Complainant's request for confidentiality, if any, in accordance with this section of the policy.
+In most cases, a Complainant or a Reporter may seek assistance, support, and advice from certain designated employees without initiating a College investigation that could reveal the identity of a victim of alleged sexual harassment or the fact that the Reporter or the victim of alleged sexual harassment has disclosed the incident.
+There are two groups of employees to whom a report of sexual harassment can be made without fear that the identity of the Reporter or the victim of alleged sexual assault will be disclosed to others on campus.
 The members of these two groups are listed, along with their contact information, in "Appendix A." The distinctions between the two groups are outlined below.

-- 1. Professional and Designated Chaplains: Privileged Communications Members of the Counseling Center with professional licenses, or who are supervised by such a person in a clinical capacity, and designated College chaplains are subject to recognized privileges that ethically prohibit them from disclosing information provided to them in their professional capacities.
+Professional Counselors and Designated Chaplains: Privileged Communications

+Members of the Counseling Center with professional licenses, or who are supervised by such a person in a clinical capacity, and designated College chaplains are subject to recognized privileges that ethically prohibit them from disclosing information provided to them in their professional capacities.
 As such, clinical counselors may not disclose privileged information told to them, in confidence, to anyone unless there is an imminent threat to life or safety.
-In cases of sexual misconduct involving adults, designated chaplains may not disclose information shared with them in confidence.
-These employees are identified in "Appendix A" by the initials PE. - 2.
-Non-licensed Counselors and Advocates: Confidential Communications The nonstudent employees of the Women & Gender Resource Action Center (WGRAC) and the Health Center are confidential employees.
-They are not required to report information that identifies a victim of alleged sexual misconduct but are required to report general, non-personally identifying information about an alleged incident to the Title IX Coordinator.
+In cases of sexual harassment involving adults, designated chaplains may not disclose information shared with them in confidence.
+These employees are identified in "Appendix A" by the initials PE.

+Non-licensed Counselors and Advocates: Confidential Communications

+The nonstudent employees of the Women & Gender Resource Action Center (WGRAC), the Health Center and, the Director of LGBTQ Life are confidential employees.
+They are not required to report information that identifies a victim of alleged sexual harassment but are required to report general, non-personally identifying information about an alleged incident to the Title IX Coordinator.
 This means that these employees will provide to the College general details, such as the nature, date, time, and general location of the alleged incident, but they will not disclose the names of those involved or other details that may reveal the identity of such individuals.
 Before reporting any information to the Title IX Coordinator, these employees will first consult with the Reporter to ensure that the general report does not contain any personally identifying details.
 These employees are identified in "Appendix A" by the initials CE.